svakam/covid-19-location/README.md

 there are a number of redundancies in countries names, associated slugs, and state/province names.
 This spreadsheet outlines the issues being addressed (and hopefully corrected for)
 imminently: https://docs.google.com/spreadsheets/d/19x2CUBdHPlxBKUtfgJU2LzVXR_piVtvlo8lgi_DictI/edit?usp=sharing

-NOTE: As of 03/28/2020, all JHU CSSE data has been well-standardized and more developer-approachable for parsing.
+NOTE: As of 03/28/2020, JHU CSSE .csv data appears to have been re-standardized and more developer-approachable for parsing.

+NOTE: As of 04/15/2020, I've noticed an errata.csv file in JHU CSSE.
+I'm looking into this.

 ## Run the app
-Visit the website at: http://www.cv19location.com (being updated)
+Visit the website at: http://www.cv19location.com (currently in alpha)

 Or if you'd like to run it from your local machine:
 - Install IntelliJ IDEA.